Jenniferosei/QnA/README.md

 On the other hand, Context deals with them as they happen on the component level.

+useContext: useContext is a hook that provides a way to pass data through the component tree without manually passing props down through each nested component.
+Redux: Redux is a state managing library used in JavaScript apps.
+It is very popular for React and React-Native.
+It simply manages the state and data of your application.

+[In React, Render is the technique that can redirect a page with the help of function render().
+Most importantly, render a function we can use to define the HTML code within the HTML element.
+It helps to display certain views in the UI using certain logic defined in the render function and returns the output.]
 ## Advantages of Redux

 -	It is Highly Maintainable. ...